ansys/pyscadeone/doc/source/user_guide/overview.rst

 PyScadeOne uses the **ScadeOneException** exception when an error occurs from the API.
-Errors, warnings, etc. are logged into the `'pyscadeone.log` file located in the folder where the script is launched.
+Errors, warnings, etc. are logged into the ``pyscadeone.log`` file located in the folder where the script is launched.

 Check out section :ref:`ref_modeler` for more details.